JTafej/24-25-Programming/Unit 1 Day 2.md

 # Welcome to class number 2!
 Today we will review print(), variables, and strings.
-We will also talk about concatenating and if statements.
+We will also talk about concatenating and if/else statements.

 ## First of all, please read through the powerpoint on Canvas if you have not already.
 Here is a relevant slide: